msjimc/RunningWindowsProgramsOnLinux/freeBSD.md

 # FreeBSD
-FreeBSD 14.0-RELEASE was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors.
-On VirtualBox it had a 20 GB hard disk while on HyperV it used a dynamically resizing hard disk.
+FreeBSD 14.0-RELEASE was installed on a 64-bit virtual machine with 4,096 MB of RAM, and 4 processors.
+On VirtualBox it had a 20 GB hard disk while on Hyper-V it used a dynamically resizing hard disk.
 The KDE desktop was installed using the following commands:

 > pkg install --quiet --yes kde5 plasma5-sddm-kcm sddm xorg
 > sysrc dbus_enable="YES" && service dbus start